-This set of Biology Online Test for AIIMS Exam focuses on “Function of Tubules-2”.
+This set of Class 11 Biology Chapter 19 Multiple Choice Questions & Answers (MCQs) focuses on “Function of Tubules-2”.

 1. In which of the following segments, conditional reabsorption of sodium ions take place?